v-dinkel/MarineFoodWeb-sedaDNA/README.md

     - outputs are the consensus network as .csv adjacency matrix and a gephi file.
 Other generated outputs are in /plots and /supplementary_information folders

 - plot families stratigram
+    - open and run 4_fam_abunds.py
+    - it saves the stratigram into /plots

 - correlate ip25 and ngrip from cores kl12 and kl77
     - open 5_proxie_corr.py and run it